marktrs/simple-todo/README.md

 │   └── config.go
 ├── coverage.out
 ├── database
-│   ├── connector.go
-│   ├── database.go
-│   ├── migration.go
-│   └── seeder.go
+│   └── ...
 ├── docker-compose.yml
 ├── go.mod
 ├── go.sum
 ├── handler
-│   ├── auth.go
-│   ├── auth_test.go
-│   ├── health.go
-│   ├── health_test.go
-│   ├── task.go
-│   ├── task_test.go
-│   ├── user.go
-│   └── user_test.go
+│   └── ...
 ├── integration_test.go
 ├── logger
-│   └── logger.go
+│   └── ...
 ├── middleware
-│   ├── auth.go
-│   ├── auth_test.go
-│   ├── error.go
-│   ├── error_test.go
-│   └── logger.go
+│   └── ...
 ├── model
-│   ├── task.go
-│   └── user.go
+│   └── ...
 ├── repository
-│   ├── task.go
-│   └── user.go
+│   └── ...
 ├── router
-│   └── router.go
+│   └── ...
 ├── server
-│   └── server.go
+│   └── ...
 ├── start.sh
 ├── temp
 ├── testutil
 │   └── mocks
 │       └── repository
-│           ├── task.go
-│           └── user.go
+│           └── ...
 └── main.go
 ```

-apidoc: Contains OpenAPI specification and Swagger JSON files
+`apidoc`: Contains OpenAPI specification and Swagger JSON files

-client: Contains files for the SvelteKit web client application, including dependencies and tests
+`client`: Contains files for the SvelteKit web client application, including dependencies and tests

-config: Contains configuration files for the project
+`config`: Contains configuration files for the project

-database: Contains files related to the database, including connector, migration, and seeder files
+`database`: Contains files related to the database, including connector, migration, and seeder files

-handler: Contains files that define the HTTP request handlers for each route of the API
+`handler`: Contains files that define the HTTP request handlers for each route of the API

-logger: Contains files related to logging and log management
+`logger`: Contains files related to logging and log management

-middleware: Contains middleware functions for the API, including authentication, error handling, and logging
+`middleware`: Contains middleware functions for the API, including authentication, error handling, and logging

-model: Contains data transfer object and schema that map to the application's database tables
+`model`: Contains data transfer object and schema that map to the application's database tables

-repository: Contains implementations of data access layer for the CRUD operations for each entity in the application
+`repository`: Contains implementations of data access layer for the CRUD operations for each entity in the application

-router: Contains the router configuration for the API
+`router`: Contains the router configuration for the API

-server: Contains the server initialization and starting code
+`server`: Contains the server initialization and starting code

-testutil: Contains mock implementations for repositories used in testing
+`testutil`: Contains mock implementations for repositories used in testing

-temp: Contains temporary log files
+`temp`: Contains temporary log files

-root directory: Contains miscellaneous files, including Makefile, Dockerfile, integration tests, and shell scripts
+`root directory`: Contains miscellaneous files, including Makefile, Dockerfile, integration tests, and shell scripts

 ## Future works

-- More coverage test % beside the core functionalities
+- `Testing` More coverage test % beside the core functionalities
-- Caching strategy
+- `Caching` Caching strategy
-- gRPC to provide more efficient binary protocol, which can result in faster and more efficient communication between client and server
+- `gRPC` to provide more efficient binary protocol, which can result in faster and more efficient communication between client and server
-- An endpoint to serve API document as HTML
+- `document` An endpoint to serve API document as HTML

 ## Notes